pdenno/owl-db-tools/README.md

 ## Creating the Database

 With the database configured and the source defined as described above, you then call ```(owl/create-db! db-cfg onto-sources)``` to create the database.
-The function returns a connection objct to the database; it also sets the dynamic variable `*conn*` in the core namespace to this connection object.
+The function returns a connection objct to the database.
+It also sets an atom core/*conn* in the core namespace to this connection object.
 A new connection can be acquired at any time by calling the fucntion again without the :rebuild? argument.
 It can also be acquired directly from Datahike by calling `(datahike.api/connect <db-config-map-as-described-above>)`, which returns an atom containing the connection object.

 ```clojure
 (require '[owl-db-tools.core :as owl])